Software-Improvement-Group/sigridci/docs/capabilities/architecture-quality.md

 # Architecture Quality

 High quality application development requires software architecture.
 On paper, it describes your technical choices, constraints, and is a reflection of business decisions.
-But the architecture may look very different once it's implemented in code.
+But the architecture may look very different once it is implemented in code.
 Objectively, badly implemented architecture is easy to see (like incoherence).
 To assess what is well-implemented architecture, we have to look broader.

-Software architecture can seem abstract, but it's ultimately how the structure of your software facilitates the people working on it.
-The code will not care that it's highly coupled, but the people working on that code certainly do care about having dependencies on other people and teams.
-Sigrid can help you to both *communicate* the as-is architecture as it's actually implemented, and also help to find opportunities on how it can be improved.
+Software architecture can seem abstract, but it is ultimately how the structure of your software facilitates the people working on it.
+The code will not care that it is highly coupled, but the people working on that code certainly do care about having dependencies on other people and teams.
+Sigrid can help you to both *communicate* the as-is architecture as it is actually implemented, and also help to find opportunities on how it can be improved.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BejJ9sHeUOQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## A wide measure of Architecture Quality
 When people talk about "legacy" or "monoliths", they often mean much more than just outdated technology.
-What people usually mean is software that has become too fragile for changes to be timely, predictable, and reliable, usually due to poor architecture or team knowledge loss.
+What people usually mean is software that has become too fragile for changes to be timely, predictable, and reliable.
+Usually due to poor architecture or team knowledge loss.
 An architecture should be able to adapt to those changing circumstances.
 Therefore, we define *architecture quality* as the degree to which an architecture is flexible and adaptable to change.

 So to make an assessment of architectural/future flexibility, we measure widely.
-Next to measuring the technical fundamentals, we also look at (code) evolution over time, and for example the spread of code contributions.
-We then compare your results against [SIG's benchmark](../getting-started/approach.md) to make it clear what's going well and where improvement is needed.
+Next to measuring the technical fundamentals, we also look at (code) evolution over time.
+For example the spread of code contributions over developers.
+We then compare your results against [SIG's benchmark](../getting-started/approach.md) to clarify what is going well and where improvement is needed.

 ## Architecture Quality overview